devel0/knowledge/doc/udev-rules.md

 # udev-rules

+## file names

+- rules are processed in alphabetical order
+- custom rules can be placed into `/etc/udev/rules.d`
+- to be considered file must ends with `.rules`

 ## force an stm32 device to a specific ttyACM

 - follow create `/dev/ttyACM-MY` symlink to ACM0, ACM1, ... depending on match serialnr